yiisoft/validator/docs/guide/creating-custom-rules.md

 ##### Replacing with separate rules and `when`

-Below is an attempt of using validation context for validating attributes depending on each other:
+Below is an attempt at using validation context for validating attributes depending on each other:

 - Validate company name only when the other attribute `hasCompany` name is filled.
-- The company name must be a string with length between 1 and 50 characters.
+- The company name must be a string with a length between 1 and 50 characters.

 ```php
 use Yiisoft\Validator\Exception\UnexpectedRuleException;